-Each year, Sirens chair Amy Tenbrink posts monthly reviews of new-to-her books from the annual Sirens reading list.
-You can find all of her Sirens Book Club reviews at the Sirens Goodreads Group.
+Each year, Sirens chair Amy Tenbrink posts monthly reviews of new-to-her fantasy books by women and nonbinary authors.
+You can find all of her reviews at the Sirens Goodreads Group.
 We invite you to read along and discuss!

 I used to think that, as people got older, they became more fearful.

 When I was a small child, I feared nothing.
 Then I accidentally chopped a snake in half with a trowel.
 Then I feared snakes.

 Then, during my first semester of college, the woman next door accidentally set her dorm room and mine on fire while we were both in them.
 Then I feared snakes and fire.

 Then I got out of law school and discovered that the perfectionism demanded of women is not the golden ticket to wealth and success.
 Then I feared snakes, fire, and failure.

 But I think, as humans, we tend to focus on what we fear, not things we no longer fear.
 Surely, there were a thousand things I feared as a child, as a teen, as a twentysomething: gross bugs, roller coasters, my parents’ divorce, public speaking, college, job searching, being fired, intruders, negotiating, whatever.
 But unlike snakes, fire, and failure, none of those fears have persisted.
 Every day, the vast unknown that gives rise to so many fears becomes just a little bit less.
 Every day, I rely just a little bit more on my own resourcefulness.
 Every day, I’m seemingly a little bit less likely to add a fourth fear to that unholy triumvirate.

 So now I think that, as people get older, they become less fearful.